Distribution Bisimilarity via the Power of Convex Algebras: Coalgebras and Generalised Determinisation

 Whenever $F\colon \cat C \to \cat C$ has a lifting $\overline{F}\colon \EM(\T) \to \EM(\T)$, one has the following functors between categories of coalgebras.

 The functor $\GPC$ transforms every coalgebra $c\colon S\to F\T S$ over the base category into a coalgebra $c^\sharp \colon \mathcal{F}S \to \overline{F} \mathcal{F}S$.
 Note that this is a coalgebra on $\EM(\T)$: the state space carries an algebra, actually the freely generated one, and $c^\sharp$ is a homomorphism of $\T$-algebras.
-Intuitively, this amounts to compositionality: like in GSOS specifications, the transitions of a compound state are determined by the transitions of its components.
+Intuitively, this amounts to compositionality: like in GSOS\footnote{GSOS refers to a general format of structural operational semantics~\cite{Bloom1995} rules.} specifications, the transitions of a compound state are determined by the transitions of its components.

 The functor $\Ubar$ simply forgets about the algebraic structure: $c^\sharp$ is mapped into An important property of $\Ubar$ is that it preserves and reflects behavioural equivalence.
 On the one hand, this fact usually allows to give concrete characterisation of $\approx$ for $\overline{F}$-coalgebras.
 On the other, it allows, by means of the so-called up-to techniques, to exploit the $\T$-algebraic structure of $\mathcal{F}S$ to check $\approx$ on $\mathcal{U}c^\sharp$.